-TASS replicates enemy IADS threats by providing interrogation, tracking and targeting of aircraft participating in combined arms training at the CTCs.
+TASS stimulates the Aircraft Survivability Equipment (ASE) when within threat detection and engagement ranges, requiring pilots to take appropriate actions for peer or near-peer threat avoidance.
+The stimulated ASE triggers the correct audio/visual cues to the aircrew, and inventories and decrements Chaff and Flare countermeasures.
+TASS replicates enemy Integrated Air Defense Systems (IADS) threats by providing interrogation, tracking and targeting of aircraft participating in combined arms Force-on-Force (FoF) training at the Combat Training Centers (CTCs).
 Incoming aircraft are detected by Opposing Force (OPFOR) acquisition systems.
-Acquisition data is processed and firing solutions are sent to launch platforms, which engage aircraft by stimulating the ASE B-Kit Emulator (ABE).
-Aviation TESS adjudicates these attacks and relays status and performance parameters of the threat for display on the unclassified CTC-IS.
-TASS then calculates probability of kill results to quantify the outcome of the engagement.
+Acquisition data is sent to Command and Control (C2) for firing solution and launcher assignment.
+Firing data is sent to individual launching platforms (MAST, ASET IV, RSE).
+Launching platforms engage aircraft by stimulating the ASE B-Kit Emulator (ABE).
+Aviation TESS adjudicates the attack and relays status and performance parameters of the threat for display on the unclassified CTC-IS.
+At end-game TASS presents the user with computed miss-distance and probability of kill results to quantify the outcome of the engagement.

 The Training Laser Designator (TLD) will be permanenty embedded into the Phase III Modernized Day Sensor Assembly (M-DSA) for every AH-64D/E Apache Helicopter.
 The TLD is a self-contained subsystem consisting of a collimated Class 3R (ANSI) 904 nanometer (nm) Laser energy transmitter.
 A MILES Laser Transmitter enables simulated Rockets and Missiles when LBA TESS is installed and enaged on the aircraft.
 The TLD is controlled by the Training Laser Interface Adapter (TLIA) through an RS-485 serial interface.
 A second “Host” serial interface allows the Modernized Laser Spot Tracker (M-LST) within the M-TADS to receive BIT and status information from the TLD.